YashChandra141/-Website-Frontend/README.md

 # -Website-Frontend
-Its a frontend clone of awwwards site "Cynthia Ugwu " portfolio which is developed by using HTML,CSS and JS with GSAP library.
+It's a frontend clone of the awwwards site "Cynthia Ugwu " portfolio developed using HTML, CSS, and JS with the GSAP library.